mozalattar/mozlattarscriptmaster/README.md

 ## About

 Welcome to MozlattarScriptMaster, a repository dedicated to showcasing advanced bash scripting techniques and IT solutions.
-Created by Mohammed AlAttar, a Senior Technical Support Engineer with 18 years of experience in the IT industry, this repository features scripts designed to automate, optimize, and secure IT environments.
-Mohammed specializes in cybersecurity, network management, IT optimization, and Microsoft Intune implementation, making him a key player in driving operational excellence and enhancing security compliance across various systems.
+Created by Mohammed AlAttar, a Senior Systems Engineer with 19 years of experience in the IT industry, this repository features scripts designed to automate, optimize, and secure IT environments.
+Mohammed specializes in cybersecurity, network management, IT optimization, and Microsoft Intune implementation, making me a key player in driving operational excellence and enhancing security compliance across various systems.

 ## Key Areas of Expertise:
 - **Cybersecurity Management**: Extensive experience in deploying and managing security solutions such as Trellix ePO, BitLocker, and Zoho ManageEngine, integrated seamlessly with Microsoft Active Directory.